GARDEN ROOMS INVITE SPRING INSIDE

 Light & décor

 You can build a perfect bespoke garden room by using quality materials that reference the outdoors.
 Natural construction materials such as brick, wood and stone are durable and long lasting.
 Solar windows and sturdy pre-engineered designs of metal and glass are popular.
 For Smith, the more glass, the better.
 She notes, “People love glass rooms.
-One of the biggest selling features of a garden sunroom is its light and windows.”
-Ensure your windows and screens are operable, so fresh air can flow in during the spring, summer and fall.
+One of the biggest selling features of having a 3 season sunroom design installation is its light and windows.”
+Be sure to get a window replacement and screens that are operable, so fresh air can flow in during the spring, summer and fall.

 A garden room’s furnishings and décor can be fun and eclectic yet still complement your home’s design.
 Bring in your weathered outdoor painted table and chairs for a refresh.
 If your garden room is a modern glass extension, minimal furnishings will look chic and elegant.
 Wicker, iron or teak furniture is classic and sturdy, yet low maintenance.
 Smith thinks teak wood works especially well in garden rooms because it is so durable: “Teak is a great option.
 The wood weathers well.
 If you oil it, it looks brand new again.
 It is a good option for longevity.”

 Garden room décor reflects the room’s purpose while celebrating the outdoors.
 Plantings add interest, color, texture and fragrance to a garden room.
 When selecting them, consider their water and sun requirements so they’ll thrive indoors.
 Pair colorful floral and striped upholstery fabrics with rustic wood furniture and add pops of color and pattern.
 Throw pillows, blankets and rugs will soften the room’s ambiance.
 When adding artwork and garden statuary, you’ll fashion an inspiring space to get creative.